vim-utils/vim-troll-stopper/README.md

 There are even [tools](https://github.com/reinderien/mimic) that help you with this and take it to the next level.

+Also, any random code snippet from the internet/stackoverlow can be corrupt.

 Demo, a cannonical "hello troll" program: